Islandora-Collaboration-Group/icg_information/hack_docs/meetings/06_BrynMawr_2020.md

 ### What will we be doing?

 This hack/doc will be centered on further developing migration paths to Islandora 8, including tools for metadata migration.
-We may cover other topics as well; please voice your preferences on the [RSVP form](https://docs.google.com/forms/d/e/1FAIpQLScXkclFN-E_RDUjT9EqPe0NWD5hCm8guyV99bvRXxjRMWyx3w/viewform) and note if you are able to help lead any sessions.
+We may cover other topics as well.